Lake Simcoe Vacation Rentals: Four Seasons of Lakeside Fun

 Open-air Museum

-A historical haven that began with the vision of preserving local heritage, this village now houses a collection of buildings from across the Township of Georgina.
+A historical haven that began with the vision of preserving local heritage, this village now houses a collection of buildings across the Township of Georgina.
 Each structure, from the historic bandstand to the Cedar Brae School House, tells a unique story of the area’s past, allowing visitors to discover local history in a fun and entertaining way.

 Downtown Barrie